modyo/modyo-docs/docs/brand/logo.md

 ### Minimum size

-The minimum size in which the logo can be displayed.
+This is the minimum size in which the logo can be displayed.

 <table>
 <tr>